samlouvall/samlouvall/README.md

 - 👋 Hi, I’m @samlouvall
-- 👀 I’m interested in data mining and machine learning.
-I am also interested in DevOps.
+- 👀 I’m interested in full-stack development and AI in Python
-- 🌱 I’m currently learning data mining in python for class and javascript on my own.
+- 🌱 I’m currently learning JavaScript and other Web Development Technologies.
 - 📫 How to reach me sam.louvall@gmail.com